Home Health Aide

 Extra-Curricular Activities:

-• First Aid and CPR certification courses.
+• Take First Aid and CPR certification courses.

 Preparation after high school